amroabua/CSC325/Docs/Pipeline.md

 ### Workflow Overview

-For the deployment stage, we aim to automatically deploy our Flutter web application to a hosting environment using GitHub Actions.

-### Selection Considerations

-#### GitHub Pages Deployment:

-- GitHub Pages offers straightforward setup and free hosting for static websites.
-- It's ideal for showcasing our application and sharing previews with stakeholders.
-- We need to configure the necessary settings to publish our app at a specific URL, such as `https://<username>.github.io/<repository>`.

-#### Google Firebase Deployment:

-- Firebase Hosting integrates seamlessly with other Firebase services, providing a robust hosting solution.
-- It offers automatic SSL, fast load times, and built-in security features.
-- Firebase is a suitable choice for a more scalable environment and additional features.

-### Workflow Setup

-## Deployment Stage

-### Workflow Overview

-For the deployment stage, we aim to automatically deploy our Flutter web application to a hosting environment using GitHub Actions.
+For the deployment stage, we aim to automatically deploy our Flutter web application to GitHub Pages using GitHub Actions.

 ### Selection Considerations